chengpong1127/PyAutoDriveRL-Env/README.md

 - Control priority is given first to keyboard control, followed by Python control.

 ## 📑Update
+- 2024/11/09: Fix: Bug caused by other scripts not keeping up with the new usage of reset_trigger in the 11/08 update
-- 2024/11/08: When resetting the vehicle's position, you can now specify the checkpoint from which to restart.
+- 2024/11/08: New features: When resetting the vehicle's position, you can now specify the checkpoint from which to restart.
 Please refer to the [CarRLEnvironmentControlGuide.md](doc%2FCarRLEnvironmentControlGuide.md) for details

 ## Features